oravirt/ansible-oracle/README.md

 # ansible-oracle
+* Automated installation of
+   * Oracle RAC,
+   * RAC One Node and
+   * normal single instances.
+* Start with one or more clean machine(s), end up with a fully configured Oracle database

 Read documentation at <https://github.com/oravirt/ansible-oracle> for more details.

-* Installs Oracle RAC, RAC One Node and normal single instances.
-* Start with one or more clean machine(s), end up with a fully configured RAC Cluster.

 ## Pre-requisites